top of page

 High-Functioning Doesn’t Mean Unaffected

 Many people who seek support are high-functioning in their daily lives.
-From the outside, things appear stable — but internally, alcohol may be:
+From the outside, things appear stable — however internally, alcohol may be:

 Early Change Is Easier Than Later Change